Redocly/redocly-cli/docs/commands/push.md

 - CircleCI
 - GitHub Actions

+Below are possible use cases for the `--run-id` option:

+- CI/CD systems: mostly for internal reference
+- External systems: a parameter that can be used in reports, metrics, analytics to refer to a specific application service state.

 ### Create a new API with push

 To create a new API and a new API definition version with the `push` command, use the `--upsert` or `-u` option: